Tabular Data Generation Models: An In-Depth Survey and Performance Benchmarks with Extensive Tuning: Benchmarks Settings

 Providing a fair and reliable comparison of the different tabular generative models is a tough technical challenge.
 For this reason most existing benchmarks like \cite{great23, zhang2023mixed} only report the performance of models with their default hyperparameters.
 A few benchmarks like \cite{kotelnikov2023tabddpm, du2024towards} perform hyperparameters search for all models, but with a simple train/validation/test split, a reduced search space, and a small number of trials (usually from 20 to 50).

-We wanted our experiment to be more extensive and more robust, so we decided to deploy it at a large scale on a super-computer equipped with several nodes with 4 \textsc{gpu}s \textsc{v100} 32\textsc{gb} each\footnote{Complementary experiments were also performed on a workstation with two \textsc{rtx 4090}.}.
+We wanted our experiment to be more extensive and more robust, so we decided to deploy it at a large scale on a super-computer\footnote{\href{http://www.idris.fr/eng/jean-zay/jean-zay-presentation-eng.html}{Jean-Zay super-computer \texttt{www.idris.fr}}} equipped with several nodes with 4 GPUs V100 32GB each\footnote{Complementary experiments were also performed on a $2\times$RTX4090 workstation.}.

-For this purpose, we used the \textit{Ray tune} library \cite{liaw2018tune} coupled with \textit{Hyperopt} \cite{bergstra2013making} and a median elimination scheduler \cite{li2018massively} to optimize hyperparameters and architecture efficiently.
-Depending on the model's memory footprints, each \textsc{gpu} could host from four to twelve concurrent tuning trials.
-For each dataset and each model we performed a strict 3-fold cross validation, which means that for each tuple (dataset, fold, model) we performed an extensive hyperparameters search with 300 trials (except for \textsc{t}ab\textsc{s}yn where we reduced this number to 100 for technical reasons explained in Section~\ref{sec:tabsyn_hp_tuning}).
+For this purpose, we used the \textit{Ray tune} distributed library \cite{liaw2018tune} coupled with \textit{Hyperopt} \cite{bergstra2013making} which is based on Tree Parzen Estimators (TPE)~\cite{NIPS2011_86e8f7ab} and Asynchronous Successive Halving Algorithm (ASHA) as a scheduler \cite{li2018massively} to optimize hyperparameters and architecture efficiently.
+Depending on the model's memory footprints, each GPU could host from four to twelve concurrent tuning trials.
+For each dataset and each model we performed a strict 3-fold cross validation, which means that for each tuple (dataset, fold, model) we performed an extensive hyperparameters search with 300 trials (except for TabSyn where we reduced this number to 100 for technical reasons explained in Section~\ref{sec:tabsyn_hp_tuning}).
 We hence obtained a different optimized architecture for each (dataset, fold, model) tuple.

 In \cite{kotelnikov2023tabddpm} the parameters were optimized for ML-efficacy, in \cite{du2024towards} the parameters were optimized for an equal combination of realism, utility and privacy.
-We chose to optimize for realism as in \cite{c2st22} through XGBoost-based \textsc{c2st} metric (c.f.
+We chose to optimize for realism as in \cite{c2st22} through XGBoost-based C2ST metric (c.f.
 Section~\ref{s:metrics}).
 To obtain reliable evaluations with variance estimates, for each dataset we evaluated the models by averaging all the metrics on the three folds test sets with five synthetic samples for each fold.